COVID-19 pandemic in Russia: July–September 2020

 On 1 September, Russia's confirmed number of cases surpassed 1 million, becoming the fourth country to reach that mark.
 Flights to Egypt, the Maldives and the United Arab Emirates were added to the list of countries where flights are planned to be resumed.
 On 5 September, Defense Minister Sergey Shoigu reported his condition on state TV after being vaccinated.
 On 8 September, the health ministry's press service said that the first batches of the vaccine developed by the Gamaleya Centre had entered civilian circulation.
 On 13 September regional elections in Russia were held, with social distancing measures and sanitary requirements for polling stations.
 Voting was also extended to three days, taking place from 11 to 13 September, with the main voting day on the last day, as well as other changes.
-On 17 September, RBC reported that pharmacies in Russia would begin selling Coronavir and Areplivir for treatment of the virus.
+On 17 September, RBC reported that pharmacies in Russia would begin selling Coronavir and Favipiravir for treatment of the virus.
 On 20 September, Prime Minister Mishustin signed a decree resuming flights with Belarus, Kazakhstan and Kyrgyzstan and South Korea.
 On 23 September, Rospotrebnadzor head, Anna Popova, signed a decree which requires Russian citizens who have returned from abroad by plane to stay home until they receive a negative test result.
 Also that day, it was reported that a State Duma deputy from the Communist Party, Vakha Agaev, had died from the virus, becoming the first death among State Duma members.
 On 28 September, Rospotrebnadzor head, Anna Popova, said that there was no need for new strict restrictions due to a rise in cases.
 She said that the situation had changed compared to the beginning of the year as well as the understanding of the virus, and attributed the rise in cases to the seasonality of the virus.
 On 29 September, the Chairman of the State Duma, Volodin, said that 18 deputies were in the hospital with the virus and that overall 60 deputies have been ill.
 The State Duma would also partially switch to working remotely.